-We have been named as a defendant in approximately 170 Byetta product liability lawsuits involving approximately 550 plaintiffs.
-Approximately 85 of these lawsuits, covering about 465 plaintiffs, are filed in California and coordinated in a Los Angeles Superior Court.
+We have been named as a defendant in approximately 235 Byetta product liability lawsuits involving approximately 650 plaintiffs.
+Approximately 85 of these lawsuits, covering about 455 plaintiffs, are filed in California and coordinated in a Los Angeles Superior Court.
 We are aware of approximately 460 additional claimants who have not yet filed suit.
 The majority of the claims allege damages for pancreatitis.
-A smaller number of claimants allege that Byetta caused or contributed to their pancreatic cancer.
+Approximately 150 lawsuits have been filed involving approximately 210 plaintiffs who have alleged that Byetta caused or contributed to their cancer.
 We believe these claims are without merit and are prepared to defend against them vigorously.